Oscmage/Books/The 7 Habits Of Highly Effective People.md

 From the foundation of character, we build relationships.
 The emotional bank account.

 ## Habit 5, Seek First To Understand, Then To Be Understood
+Habit 5 is about listening and trying to understand thoroughly with the person you're communicating with.

+### Empathic listenin
+There's a huge difference between listening to reply and listening to understand, make sure to focus on understanding rather than replying.

+### Diagnose before you prescribe
+It might take a lot of time to really understand someone, you wouldn't want the doctor to make a prescription without really understanding your symptoms?

+### Fourth stage empathic listening
+Don't give a person your glasses when they come to you!
+They might have another problem than you, and giving them your glasses would make them see even less and probably would become frustrated on you.

+* Try to understand
+* Reflect on feelings, rephrase

+When you finaly are sure you understand someone, then seek to be understood!
+Not the other way around.

+## Habit 6, Synergize
+Being greater than the sum of its parts.

+Company mission statement with the help of all employees.